cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ```

 Congratulations!
 You have now run a simple manager application that runs tasks on one local worker.
-To scale up simply requires running more workers on a cluster or cloud facility.
+To scale up, simply run more workers on a cluster or cloud facility.

 ## Example Applications